from Pastor David, RN

 (Download this page in Acrobat Reader and save for off-line reading)

-IS IT LABOR YET? * HELP WITH EARLY LABOR A LESS PAINFUL PELVIC EXAM * AVOIDING BED EXPERIENCES ROCK THOSE HIPS! * TIE UP THE LINES! * LET GO & LET GOD AVOIDING CAPTAIN HOOK * EFFECTIVE PUSHING AVOIDING DOCTOR SCISSORHANDS * HEALING SORE BOTTOMS DEALING WITH THE BLUES * RECOVERING FROM C-SECTION CHOICES AFTER THE BIRTH OF YOUR BABY BIRTH POEMS FOR YOUR SOUL * BUT WHAT IF I HAVE TO SAY GOOD-BYE...?
+IS IT LABOR YET? * HELP WITH EARLY LABOR A LESS PAINFUL PELVIC EXAM * AVOIDING BED EXPERIENCES ROCK THOSE HIPS! * TIE UP THE LINES! * LET GO & LET GOD SHOWERS OF BLESSING * AVOIDING CAPTAIN HOOK * EFFECTIVE PUSHING AVOIDING DOCTOR SCISSORHANDS * HEALING SORE BOTTOMS DEALING WITH THE BLUES * RECOVERING FROM C-SECTION SHOULD I HIRE A DOULA? * CHOICES AFTER BABY'S BIRTH BIRTH POEMS FOR YOUR SOUL * BUT WHAT IF I HAVE TO SAY GOOD-BYE...?
 (AND for anyone troubled by it: WHAT ABOUT HOSPITAL NUDITY?)

 BREAST-FEEDING TIPS